A Novel Technique for Long-term Timing of Redback Millisecond Pulsars: Results

 \subsection{Phase Variations}

-The orbital variations and wander in RBs are a driving force of the systematics in the long-term solutions of each system.
+The orbital variations/wander in RBs are a driving force of the systematics in the long-term solutions of each system.
 Thus, we show in Figure \ref{fig:deltaT0} our final measurements of \tzx\ for the five RBs and how they compare to the value predicted by each simple-binary model over the baseline of each system.
 These variations represent a large portion of the orbital information removed by the ROI technique.
 We also show the same variations for Ter5P and NGC 6440D with the \pbdot\ removed in Figure \ref{fig:PBdots}.
 In \textsection\ref{sec:methods}, we outline how important accurate measurements of \tzx\ are to effectively understanding these variations and performing subsequent timing; therefore, we include all of the above measurements of \tzx\ in Table \ref{tab:T0s}.

 We also include the power spectral density (PSD) for the $T_0$ deviations for each system computed using a Lomb-Scargle periodogram \citep{LombScargle1982,astropy:2013,astropy:2018,astropy:2022} in Figure \ref{fig:deltaT0}.
 The slope of these PSDs is the spectral index, $\gamma$, of the orbital phase variations, meaning it may contain information relating to the underlying mechanisms that drive change to the orbital period.
-Shown are the results of power-law fits to the frequency bins between the bins partially covariant with \pbdot\ and the bins associated with white noise.
-The best-fit $\gamma$ and its error are shown in the upper right of each plot.
+It is clear from the PSDs that most of the systems are poorly described by a power law.
+We do, however, show fits for NGC 6440D and Ter5ad, which have behaviors more similar to a power law.
+These fits take into account the frequencies between the bins partially covariant with \pbdot\ (e.g.~$\gtrsim 1/(10\,\textrm{yr})$) and the bins associated with white noise (e.g.~$\lesssim 1/(1\,\textrm{yr})$).
+For reference to what the $\gamma$ values would be, the best-fit $\gamma$ and its error are shown in the bottom left of each plot.